 Follow Experiential Learning Depot on Pinterest, Facebook, Youtube, and Instagram for more on experiential education, and check out my TpT store for experiential learning resources.

 Did you know there is an experiential learning Facebook group?
-Check that out - Experiential Learning Community for K12 Teachers - and join in the discussion about experiential learning ideas such as citizen science.
+Check that out - Experiential Learning Community for K12 Teachers - and join in the discussion about all things experiential learning.

 Observe.
 Question.
 Explore.
 Share.

 To provide innovative educational resources for educators, parents, and students, that go beyond lecture and worksheets.